 A chronically high heart rate, even during periods of inactivity, does not automatically mean your teen is ill or using illicit drugs.
 Although marijuana, cocaine and other drugs can increase your teen's resting heart rate, anxiety and overconsumption of caffeine can also elevate her resting heart rate to active levels.
 Contact your teen's doctor if you notice a regularly elevated heart rate, especially if accompanied by agitation or dizziness.

 Monitoring his heart rate during exercise sessions can help your teen keep his active heart rate within the target zone.
 Although your teen can measure his heart rate by placing his hand on his pulse and counting the beats per minute, a heart monitor can provide a more accurate and convenient way to measure the pulse.
-Since many teens like technology, the Rhode Island Department of Health suggests using a gadget like a monitor can spur interest in exercise and physical health.
+Since many teens like technology, using a gadget like a monitor can spur interest in exercise and physical health.

 Health conditions like hyperthyroidism and paroxysmal atrial tachycardia, a cardiac condition in which the heart's upper part sends out rapid electric signals, can cause your teen's active and resting heart rate to be high.
 These conditions require comprehensive medical evaluation and treatment to avoid further complications, so report any concerns relating to your child's heart rate promptly to her doctor.